productml/blurr/README.md

 ## Blurr is MLOps

+Blurr is a collection of components built for MLOps, the Blurr core library is one of them. **Blurr core ⊆ Blurr**

 >We believe in a world where everyone is a data engineer.
 Or a data scientist.
 Or an ML engineer.
 The lines are blurred (*cough*).
 Just like development and operations became DevOps over time

 >--- Blurr authors

-Blurr is a collection of components built for MLOps, the Blurr core library is one of them. **Blurr core ⊆ Blurr**

 We see a future where MLOps means teams putting together various technologies to suit their needs.
 For production ML applications, the __speed of experimentation__ and __iterations__ is the difference between success and failure.
 The __DTC helps teams iterate on features faster__.
 The vision for Blurr is to build MLOps components to help ML teams experiment at high speed.

-## Blurr vs. stream/batch processors

-The DTC is a __data transform definition__ for structured data.
-The DTC encapsulates the *business logic* of data transforms and Blurr orchestrates the *execution* of data transforms.

-Blurr is processor-agnostic, so DTCs can be run by event processors such as Spark, Spark Streaming or Flink.

-1. Blurr is to Spark as [Hibernate](http://hibernate.org/) is to databases
-2. Blurr can be used on Spark in the same way as SparkSQL
-3. Blurr is WORAIS (Write Once, Run on Any Infrastructure Stack)

-Because real world infrastructure is extremely diverse, Blurr is designed to run on virtually any infrastructure stack that runs Python 3.6+.

-[Give us feedback on the metaphors](https://docs.google.com/forms/d/e/1FAIpQLSf5wqW7M4IibJU-NYDEZ-rx0TvJYMkTiV_hehZgKV6a6HvXaA/viewform) and help improve Blurr!

 # Table of contents